Middle-grade illustrated fiction

 “In common language, it is 'rabbit,'” replied the creature.
 “Or 'hare,'” she added with a slight sneer and a twitch of her whiskers.

-Currently seeking representation for Fuzzy Logic and its companion titles.
+Currently seeking representation for Fuzzy Logic.

 Get in Touch